English (Canada)

 3. Trying to keep up with others

-You don't have to do what “everyone else is doing.”
+You don't have to do what “everyone does.”

-A trip doesn't need to be packed to be successful.
+A trip doesn't have to be packed to be successful.

-Sometimes, taking your time, stopping in a café, watching people pass by… that's the moment that stays with you.
+Sometimes, taking your time, stopping at a cafe, watching people pass by… that's the moment that stays.

 Keep in mind: